getsentry/sentry-docs/src/collections/_documentation/platforms/go/index.md

 ```

 {% capture __alert_content -%}
-  By default, Sentry Go SDK uses asynchronous transport, which in the code example below requires an explicit awaiting for event delivery to be finished using `sentry.Flush` method.
+  By default, Sentry Go SDK uses an asynchronous transport, which in the code example below requires an explicit awaiting for event delivery to be finished using the `sentry.Flush` method.
 It is necessary, because otherwise the program would not wait for the async HTTP calls to return a response, and exit the process immediately when it reached the end of the `main` function.
-It would not be required inside a running goroutine or if you would use `HTTPSyncTransport`, which you can read about in `Transports` section.
+It would not be required inside a running goroutine or if you would use `HTTPSyncTransport`, which you can read about in the `Transports` section.
 {%- endcapture -%}
 {%- include components/alert.html
 	level="info"